 Students in the Animal House receive upper level credit in biology.
 You’re encouraged to be involved for a minimum of two semesters.
 You can take either one credit per semester and chose either animal care or share or take two credits and be involved in both aspects of the Animal House.

-The program isn’t just biology students Come check us out during an open house each semester.
+The program isn’t just for biology students, come check us out during an open house each semester.
 Contact us if you’re interested, want to schedule a tour or presentation!